elebihan/ostiarius/README.md

 using a REST API.
 If the challenge succeeds, the client can execute the command.

+It is meant to run on machines without physical access.

+# The why and the therefore

+In such a system where the client requests data from a server, the authenticity of each party should be ensured, otherwise the system is vulnerable to man-in-the-middle attacks.
+Besides, ensuring the confidentiality of the data would prevent an attacker from snooping data.

+So one could think of using HTTPS with mutual authentication between client and server, which ensures both authenticity and confidentiality.

+However Ostiarius does not use HTTPS for the following reason:

+- it is written in Rust and uses secrets stored on PKCS#11 tokens: unfortunately Rust TLS stacks (such as [RustTLS][rustls]) do not support this (yet).

+So to ensure authenticity, Ostiarius uses the exchange of a RSA encrypted random
+secret:

+- client generates the challenge (a random number).
+- client encrypts the challenge with the server public key.
+- client sends the encrypted challenge to the server.
+- server decrypts the encrypted challenge with its private key.
+- server encrypts the challenge with the client public key.
+- server sends the encrypted challenge to the client.
+- client decrypts the encrypted challenge with its private key.

+The client only proceeds if the random number decrypted in the response matches the one sent in the request.

+This relies on the secrecy of the private keys, which should be stored on PKCS#11 tokens for maximum security.

 # Building instructions

 This project is written in Rust, so you'll need to install a [Rust